MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/conversational-ai-for-retail.md

 related: ""
 order: 2
 ---
-## About this Solution Accelerator
+## About this Accelerator

 Contact centers are facing growing pressure to adapt digital experiences for delivery of enhanced multi-modal content.
 They must also minimize additional costs and improve operational efficiency.

-The Modernized Contact Center Conversational AI Solution Accelerator combines Microsoft Azure AI Cognitive Services and machine learning into a user-friendly platform.
+The Modernized Contact Center Conversational AI Accelerator combines Microsoft Azure AI Cognitive Services and machine learning into a user-friendly platform.
 This enables you to create content once and deploy it simultaneously to multiple channels with a single click.

 Conversational AI drives customer interactions with human-like responses, collecting data from every interaction in a feedback loop for optimization.
 Rich analytics are served to a dashboard for valuable business insights.